sagemath/sagewiki_to_gh-2022-10-10/days45_projects.md

 (Equivariant) puzzle rule
 =========================

-Liz Beazley, Anne Schilling, Allen
+Liz Beazley, Anne Schilling, Allen Knutson, Franco Saliola

 - Using Knuth's Dancing Links data structure: sage.combinat.matrices.dancing_links?
 - Using hive model and counting of integer points in a polytope (Using Latte? or ?)